 A returning candidate shall register by not later than 28 February each year.

-The renewal of registration is subject to a satisfactory annual report from the primary supervisor and relevant Head of Department that is approved by the Dean or Dean’s nominee.
+The registration renewal is subject to a satisfactory annual report from the primary supervisor and relevant Head of Department approved by the Dean or Dean’s nominee.

 PROCEDURES FOR ADMISSION INTO THE PhD in Economics (by Thesis)